akattow/portfolio2018/site/content/about.md

 I am currently developing responsive e-learning and designing interactive and blended learning experiences at the International Foundation for Employee Benefit Plans.

-I'm a self-taught front-end developer with an insatiable appetite for learning new technologies.
+I'm a self-taught front-end developer and UX designer with an insatiable appetite for learning new technologies.

 Languages: JavaScript, jQuery, React, CSS3/Less/PostCss, HTML5, C#, .NET, SQL, Python.